carreraprogrammer/capstone_web/README.md

 ![]()
 ​

-# Portfolio: Capstone Web
+# Portfolio: Fire Music Camp

-> In this project
+> In this project,  I created a web page for a Music Camp.

-- I set up a new repository and prepare it for development using best practices (e.g. linters).
-- Build the first 2 sections of the mobile website.
   ​
   ​